Quick Answer

 Start with a braindump of every app, login, and manual handoff in your business, then keep the tools that reduce duplicate entry and review friction.
 Some automation helps, but convenience alone is not a good reason to add another app if it creates one more place to reconcile information.
 Next step: map your sales, delivery, billing, and record-keeping tools on one page, then cut the ones that create repeated copy-paste or unclear ownership.

 Start with the few obligations that could create the biggest cleanup if missed, but treat every rule as jurisdiction-dependent until you verify it.
 A useful filter is to ask what one check you can do now that would make other tasks easier or unnecessary, such as confirming which residency rule, invoice requirement, or reporting trigger applies to you.
-Next step: make a short register of obligations by country and add “current rule,” “deadline,” and “verified by” fields, using placeholders like “Add current threshold after verification” where needed.
+Next step: make a short register of obligations by country and add “current rule,” “deadline,” and “verified by” fields, marking any threshold or deadline as pending until it is verified from official source records.

 You can delegate preparation, research, and routine follow-up, but keep final approval over the few decisions that materially change your priorities or obligations.
 A common failure mode is letting priorities drift to someone else by assumption.
 Next step: label recurring tasks as prepare, approve, or archive, and keep your name only on the few approvals that can materially change the business.